 On a recent visit to my mom’s, it was a Saturday afternoon, and she asked if my stepdad would run out and grab everyone some lunch because they didn’t have anything.
 Yeah, nothing except a FRIDGE FULL OF FOOD!
 I think they still got takeout, but I took a little of this, a little of that and made the boys and I sandwiches or omelets or salads.
 I don’t remember what it was that particular day, since this is something I do all the time.
 But we were all well-fed and happy.
 And didn’t have to spend another dime.

 One of the things in the fridge was the leftovers of my Slow-Cooker Salsa Chicken & Black Beans.
 So when we packed up to head home, I took it with me, along with the leftover corn tortillas and guacamole from our taco night.
-We did a quick stop for enchilada sauce towards the end of our three and a half hour drive home, and within about half an hour of arriving home, we had enchiladas.
+We did a quick stop for enchilada sauce towards the end of our three and a half hour drive home.

 But even though these whipped up super fast, I had some hungry guys after a long drive, so it was all I could do to grab these few quick photos before we all attacked these Easy Chicken Enchiladas.
 And while these aren’t my most stellar pictures, I’m lucky I got what I did, because we wiped out this pan of enchiladas.
 Let’s just say the appearance and simplicity do not do justice to how tasty they are, mainly because of the super flavorful the chicken was.
 I did use a bottle of enchilada sauce since I was on a time crunch, but if you make your own, feel free to use that.